mandober/rust-debrief/apx/glossary/glossary-cs.md

 ## Variable
 A variable is a storage location paired with an associated symbolic name (an identifier) that contains some quantity of information referred to as a value.

+## Software development kit
+Software development kit (SDK) containing docs, headers, libraries, samples, tools, etc. required for developing software for/around some product (for which the SDK has been released).
+For example, Windows 10 SDK, released by Microsoft, provides the latest headers, libraries, metadata, and tools for building Windows 10 apps.